DemoDevv/Recoil/README.md

 Recoil will be a Seata-like build with rust, providing a robust and scalable solution for distributed transactions.

+## Architecture

+the architecture is composed of two parts:
+- Coordinator
+- Client-lib

 Stack technique:

 Coordinator -	actix-web, tonic (gRPC), tokio, sled ou postgres